-Being that my son is two, we chose the printable poster that highlighted the four emotions; happy, sad, calm and mad.
-We also chose the two larger posters that came in the Time-In ToolKit box showing all 32 emotions (32 Feelings Face poster 12x16), the four mood groups (happy, sad, calm, and mad/scared, and the suggested calming strategies in picture form, so even my pre-reading son could easily guess what they stood for (20x30).
+Being that my son is two, we chose the two larger posters that came in the Time-In ToolKit box showing all 32 emotions (32 Feelings Face poster 12x16), the four mood groups (happy, sad, calm, and mad/scared, and the suggested calming strategies in picture form, so even my pre-reading son could easily guess what they stood for (20x30).

 With my son in the captain’s chair, we began our Calming Corner journey.
 We first went to Ikea for frames and together placed the posters inside.
 And for those who want to skip this step altogether, Generation Mindful has a ready-to-hang version of the ToolKit with all the same goodies inside.

-Somewhere in the midst of our co-creation, I realized that the size of the space was far less important than the feel of the space.
+Somewhere amid our co-creation, I realized that the size of the space was far less important than the feel of the space.
 Big room, small room – the point was moot.
 The spirit behind the Calming Corner, the love and connection we spilled into it, was where the value lived.

 And the manual!
 That night I printed off the many coloring sheets and printables that came with the kit and read the 30+ page manual front to back.
 I’d been attempting to use time-ins in the past without a clear understanding of just what exactly I was doing.
 The detailed explanation of why to use time-ins and the many activities in the ToolKit, alongside the tips to ensure the experience was child-led, bolstered my confidence.